-Real-Time Clock (RTC) battery (supported by some models)
+Real-Time Clock (RTC) battery

-Some models are equipped with a dedicated Real-Time Clock (RTC) battery.
-This RTC battery provides power for the internal real-time clock and calendar function and also maintains the system configuration while the computer is turned off.
-If the RTC battery becomes completely discharged, the system will lose this information and the real-time clock and calendar will stop working.
+The Real-Time Clock (RTC) battery provides power for the internal realtime clock and calendar function and also maintains the system configuration while the computer is turned off.
+If the RTC battery becomes completely discharged, the system will lose this information and the realtime clock and calendar will stop working.